 FUNDING AREAS: Community development and entrepreneurship, immigrant issues and human rights, environmental conservation, survivors of traumatic brain injury, peace in the Middle East

-IP TAKE: Make sure your program serves Alameda and Contra Costa Counties before pursuing a grant.
-The best Bay Area opportunities are in self-sufficiency through entrepreneurship and detention alternatives for immigrants.
+IP TAKE: The best Bay Area opportunities are in self-sufficiency through entrepreneurship and better opportunities for immigrants.

 PROFILE: Based in Walnut Creek, California, the Firedoll Foundation is the foundation of Sandor and Faye Straus, who met during Senator Eugene McCarthy's 1968 campaign for the presidency.
 Sandor has been involved in financial investing since the 1980s with Renaissance Technology Corp. and Edgestream Partners LP.
 Faye has worked in federal and local government positions and has been active in the fields of public education, maternal and child health, and Jewish-Palestinian reconciliation.
 This is a private family foundation founded by “two unrepentant liberals from the '60s who still believe in the motto, ‘If you are not part of the solution, you're part of the problem.’”
 The foundation was named after the founders’ two cats, Fireworks and Dolly.
 Firedoll funding areas are community development and entrepreneurship, immigrant issues and human rights, environmental conservation, survivors of traumatic brain injury, and peace in the Middle East.